awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 1. The `DenyS3Logs` statement explicitly denies access to the `logs` bucket\.

-1. The `DenyEC2Production` statement explicitly denies access to the `production` instance\.
+1. The `DenyEC2Production` statement explicitly denies access to the `i-1234567890abcdef0` instance\.

 **Task 2:** María wants to allow Zhang to create all X\-Company users, but only with the `XCompanyBoundaries` permissions boundary\.
 She creates the following customer managed policy named `DelegatedUserBoundary`\.
 This policy defines the maximum permissions that Zhang can have\.